robflaherty/scroll-depth-2/readme.md

 `{timestamp}.{random number}.{document height}.{viewport height}`

 ## Pixel Depth
-The script records pixel depth, sending an event at intervals (default interval = 1000px).
-It also sends an event when `visibilityState` changes to `hidden` as a way of recording the deepest scroll point when the tab is closed.
+The script keeps track of the max scroll depth, in pixels, and sends an event when `visibilityState` changes to `hidden` as a way of recording the deepest scroll point when the tab is closed or the user switches tabs.
+If a user returns to the tab and continues scrolling, the event value is updated the next time `visibilityState` changes to `hidden` again.

 ## Milestones
-Optionally (pass `{ milestones: true }`) you can record events for specific elements in the DOM.
-Elements with class `scroll-milestone` will fire milestone events in the order they appear in the DOM.
-You can also pass an `offset` value to require the element to be scrolled into view a minimum amount before firing the event.
+Milestones are specified DOM elements that have been scrolled into view.
+They're reported as the total number of milestones scrolled into view.
+You can pass a list of selectors in the options or add the class `.scroll-milestone` to elements that should be treated as milestones.
+If doing the latter, you need to turn on milestone tracking by setting the `milestones` option to `true`.

 ## How to Use
 ```